gdejohn/procrastination/README.md

 to distinguish which data constructor was used and extract the components in a single step.

 The rest of the operations on these data structures are all ultimately defined in terms of the `match()` methods and data constructors.
 None of the classes hide anything interesting.
-They don't declare any instance fields.
-They each have just one constructor (in the Java sense), declared private, taking no arguments, with an empty body.
+They don't have any instance fields.
+They each have just one constructor, declared private, taking no arguments, with an empty body, only used by the static factory methods.
 If some useful operation is missing, anyone can define it externally as a static method just as easily as writing an instance method inside the class.

 While it is easy to define new operations on these types, it is impossible to add new cases.
-Since the classes don't expose their (Java) constructors, they are effectively sealed types, so the `match()` methods will always exhaustively cover every case.
+Since the classes only expose static factory methods and not their constructors, they are effectively sealed types, so the `match()` methods will always exhaustively cover every case.

+None of the data structures allow null elements.
+Lazy evaluation means that they can't always tell right away if an element is null, but they will always throw `NullPointerException` before returning a null element to a caller.

 ### Sequence

-[`Sequence`][sequence] is an ordered collection of zero or more non-null elements (duplicates allowed).
-It is recursively defined: a sequence is either [`empty`][empty], or it's [`constructed`][cons] from a head element and a tail sequence.
+[`Sequence`][sequence] is an ordered collection of zero or more elements (duplicates allowed).
+It is recursively
+defined: a sequence is either [`empty`][empty], or it's [`constructed`][cons] from a head element and a tail sequence.
 Conversely, the instance method [`Sequence.match(BiFunction,Supplier)`][match] pulls a sequence apart: if the sequence is non-empty, it applies the given binary function to the head and tail and returns the result, otherwise it returns a default value produced by the given supplier.

 Because sequences are lazy, it is perfectly natural to work with infinite sequences.
 But be careful!
 Some methods, like [`Sequence.last()`][last], must traverse an entire sequence and will never return if it's infinite.
-Others methods can short-circuit, like [`Sequence.find(Predicate)`][find], so they might return given an infinite sequence or they might not.
-Even if a sequence is finite, eager methods like these can still cause an [`OutOfMemoryError`][memory] if the sequence is memoized, can't be garbage-collected, and doesn't fit in memory.
+Other methods can short-circuit, like [`Sequence.find(Predicate)`][find], so they might return given an infinite sequence or they might not.
+Even if a sequence is finite, eager methods like these can still cause an `OutOfMemoryError` if the sequence is memoized, can't be garbage-collected, and doesn't fit in memory.

 ### Maybe

-[`Maybe`][maybe] represents a value that may or may not exist.
-It can be thought of as a sequence with at most one element and is often used to model potential failure. `Maybe` is a lazy alternative to [`Optional`][optional].
+[`Maybe`][maybe] is a collection that either contains a single element or is empty.
+It can be thought of as a value that may or may not exist, or as a sequence with at most one element.
+It is often used to model potential failure.
+`Maybe` is a lazy alternative to [`Optional`][optional].

 ### Either

-[`Either`][either] is a container with exactly one element that can take on one of two possible values, labeled [`left`][left] and [`right`][right], which may have different types. `Either` can also be used to model failure, but unlike `Maybe.empty()`, it allows information to be attached to the failure case (e.g., an exception, or a string error message).
-In that sense, it is the data-structure analogue of Java's checked exceptions.
-The convention in this context is to fail on the left and succeed on the right (mnemonically, *right* is *correct*).
+[`Either`][either] is a container with exactly one element that can take on one of two possible values, labeled [`left`][left] and [`right`][right], which may have different types. `Either` can also be used to model failure, by convention failing on the left and succeeding on the right (mnemonically, *right* is *correct*).
+But unlike `Maybe.empty()`, it allows information to be attached to the failure case (e.g., an exception, or a string error message).
+In that sense, `Either` is the data-structure analogue of Java's checked exceptions.

 ### Pair

 [`Pair`][pair] is an ordered collection with exactly two elements which may have different types (i.e., a 2-tuple).
-`Pair` is similar to [`Entry`][entry], but by contrast it is lazy and purely functional.
+`Pair` is similar to [`Map.Entry`][entry], but by contrast it is persistent and conceptually more general.

 ## Sequences vs. Streams